-Timebanking UK is today, Tuesday 13 October 2020, supporting the relaunch of the Coalition for Personalised Care (C4PC).
+Timebanking UK supports the relaunch of the Coalition for Personalised Care (C4PC).

 C4PC, previously known as the Coalition for Collaborative Care, is the single largest group of organisations and individuals which comes together with the goal of achieving personalised care for everyone.